 Random Forest is one of the popular machine learning algorithm Ensemble Methods.
 It uses a combination of several decision trees as a base and aggregates the result.
 These several decision trees use one or more distinct factors to predict the output.

 2. Neural Networks (NN)

 The approach from NN is to solve the problem in a similar way by machines as the human brain will do.
-NN is widely used in speech recognition, medical diagnosis, pattern recognition, spell checks, paraphrase detection etc.
+NN is widely used in speech recognition, medical diagnosis, pattern recognition, spell checks, paraphrase detection, etc.

 K-Means is used to solve the clustering problem which finds a fixed number (k) of clusters in a set of data.
-It is an unsupervised learning algorithm which works itself and has no specific supervision.
+It is an unsupervised learning algorithm that works itself and has no specific supervision.

 Interpret result and decide

-Few use cases where predictive analysis could be useful for Fintech business
+Few use cases where predictive analysis could be useful for FinTech business

 Predictive Analysis Challenges